-Closures, cancellations, and shelter-in-place orders have sparked creativity and hope across Jackson.
+Closures, cancellations, and health orders have sparked creativity and hope across Jackson.
 But what happens when the COVID-19 Pandemic strikes Easter and Passover?

 The creativity grows!

 The hope becomes stronger than ever!

 Communal egg hunts may be called off and family gatherings may be limited, but Easter and Passover aren’t cancelled.
 They just take a new form.
 A form that will go down in history… so let’s write it well.

 Take a second to evaluate your “reason for the season."
 Perhaps it’s a focus on family; maybe it’s the religious meaning; it could be the feeling of Spring change.
 You might find your Passover beauty in watching a community come together.
 Or you might just find your Easter joy in a mouthful of mashed potatoes and a belly full of chocolate… and that’s okay!